EENI Global Business School

 3. Global companies located in Ireland

-The objectives of the subject “International Trade and Business in” Ireland” are the following:
+The objectives of the subject “Foreign Trade, Logistics and Business in Ireland” are the following:

-1. To analyze the Irish Economy and Foreign Trade
+1. To analyze the Irish Economy, Logistics and Foreign Trade

-2. To know the trade opportunities in the Irish Market
+2. To identify business opportunities in the Irish Market

-3. To analyze the trade relations of Ireland with the country of the student
+3. To analyze the trade relations of Ireland with the student's country

 4. To know the Irish Free trade agreements as a member of the EU